 - waste received as part of charity donations that cannot practicably be re-used, recycled or sold

-- litter and illegally dumped waste which is collected as part of a community activity
+- litter and illegally dumped waste which is collected as part of an organised community clean up activity

 - waste necessary for the operation of the levyable waste disposal site, such as for building infrastructure, temporary or daily cover, progressive or final capping, batter construction, profiling and site rehabilitation